-Before going through this doc make sure you've read our previous documentation on: Setup your import files.
-It will help you make sense of the importing and make sure you have your data streamlined for success!
+Before going through our tutorial, please ensure that you've read our previous documentation first: Set up Your Import Files.
+It will help you make sense of the importing process and ensure that your data is streamlined for success!

-The following are the types of imports you can complete, and the objects supported:
+The following are the types of imports you can complete and the objects that are supported:

 - Getting Started

 - Reusing the Most Used Functions

 - Ready With Your Mapping?
 Move to Validate

 Once you've exported the data from your previous CMS and you've set up your files in the expected format, follow the instructions below to import into RebelMouse:

 - Go to your Importer Dashboard by entering yourdomain.com/r/tasks/importer in your web browser's URL address bar.

 Once there, you will see the following screen: